Quickstart¶

 ax[i].set_yticks([])

-'s native transformations, users can efficiently compute gradients with respect to the arguments of operators.
+One of the key strengths of the jaxdf framework is its seamless integration with jax's automatic differentiation capabilities.
+By leveraging jax's native transformations, you can efficiently compute gradients with respect to the arguments of operators.

 from jax import value_and_grad